adlnet/xAPI-Spec/xAPI.md

 ## 2.2.2 Requirements Gathering Participants
 In collection of requirements for the Experience API, there were many people and organizations that provided invaluable feedback to SCORM, distributed learning efforts, and learning in general.
-User Voice Site, Rustici Blog, etc.
+While not an exhaustive listing of efforts, the white papers gathered in 2008 by the Learning Education and Training Standards Interoperability (LETSI) group, the Rustici Software _UserVoice_ website, one-on-one interviews and various blogs were important sources from which were derived requirements for the Experience API specification.

 <a name="defintions"/>
 # 3.0 Definitions